 A small gesture of kindness can be a deposit in your child’s “emotional bank account.”
 Author Stephen Covey detailed the importance of this concept in his classic book, The 7 Habits of Highly Effective Families.
 It’s similar to a financial account – yet not as easy to determine the balance as a bank account.

+What is an emotional bank account?
 With EBAs, parents generate individual deposits to each child.
 Deposits must be made daily to cover any withdrawals and maintain a positive balance.
 If overdrawn, parents also pay.
 But instead of money, the cost is their children’s confidence and happiness – something that could impair them well into adulthood.

 Covey says major deposits include understanding the individual, attending to the little things, keeping commitments, clarifying expectations, showing personal integrity and apologizing sincerely.
 Learning how to make daily emotional deposits establishes cooperation, trust, respect and love in the family.